mattriley/agile-avatars/docs/dependencies/blueimp-md5.md

-A JavaScript implementation of the md5 hashing algorithm.

-#### Used for
+#### Purpose

-Fetching profiled and images from Gravatar requires the md5 hash of an email address.
+Fetching profiled and images from Gravatar requires the MD5 hash of an email address.

 #### Alternatives considered